 The programme is offered online and is fully supported by a Virtual Learning Environment (VLE).
 You study independently, at a time and pace that suits you (subject to course-specific deadlines), using the study materials provided, with support available from academic staff.

-We will send you study materials developed by academics at the London School of Hygiene & Tropical Medicine.
-Your module materials may include online materials, subject guides, readers, textbooks, CD-ROMs/additional computer software (e.g. Stata), past examination papers and examiners’ reports, and handbooks.
+Your study materials may include online materials, subject guides, readers, textbooks, additional computer software (e.g. Stata), past examination papers and examiners’ reports, and handbooks.

 All of your study materials are made available in October.